 The FireOak team keeps an eye out for and shares the most interesting articles, reports, and case studies related to managing, sharing, and securing information, data, and knowledge.
-Here are some snippets from what we're reading right now.
+Here are some snippets from what we’re reading right now.
+For this week, our read examines the data publishing and data sharing practices of the Exxon Valdez Oil Spill Trustee Council (EVOSTC).

 A Funder-Imposed Data Publication Requirement Seldom Inspired Data Sharing (PLoS ONE)